newrelic/serverless-newrelic-lambda-layers/README.md

 The application's name.
 This is how it will appear on New Relic.

+#### `trustedAccountKey` (optional)

+Only required if your New Relic account is a sub-account.
+This needs to be the account ID for the root/parent account.

 #### `debug` (optional)

 Whether or not to enable debug mode.
 Must be a boolean value.
+This increases the default log level.

 ```yaml
 custom: